Before You Begin

 Requesting Evaluations from Interfolio

-Click here for detailed instructions on requesting letters of reference from Interfolio.
+Review these detailed instructions on requesting letters of evaluation from Interfolio.
 Note that when you request Interfolio to submit letters on your behalf, you are initially requesting confidential letters from your account that you cannot view.
 Each letter is assigned a unique email address that you must enter in the ADEA AADSAS application.
+Click the letter's title to view the email address (e.g., send.Sample.87E56D6B04@interfolio.com), then enter the address into the application.